What is Activiti Cloud?

 - BPM Suites often don’t integrate nicely with other ecosystems

-- Users needs to learn a whole new toolset to do the work
+- Users need to learn a whole new toolset to do the work

 - User Interfaces provided by BPM Suites are often not flexible enough.
 Many BPM implementations end up needing multiple re-implementations of their UIs